Get matches for a query in a CQP corpus, optionally using the CQP syntax of the Corpus Workbench (CWB).

 The p-attribute to search.
 Needs to be stated only if query

 is not a CQP query.
-Defaults to NULL
+Defaults to NULL.

-if query is a CQP query), or a function to
+Either logical (TRUE if query is a CQP query), or a function to

-check whether query is a CQP query or not (defaults to is.cqp
+check whether query is a CQP query or not (defaults to is.cqp auxiliary

 function).

-value, whether to check validity of CQP query
+A logical value, whether to check validity of CQP query

-using check_cqp_query
+using check_cqp_query.

 The encoding of the corpus (if NULL, the encoding stated in the registry file of the corpus will be used),

-value, whether to show messages.
+A logical value, whether to show messages.

 logical, if true, the cpos resulting from the query performed on the tempcorpus will be shifted so that they match the positions of the corpus from which the tempcorpus was generated

-, the return value is a
+Unless .Object is a matrix, the return value is a

-with two columns.
+matrix with two columns.
 The first column reports the left/starting

 corpus positions (cpos) of the hits obtained.
 The second column reports the